mobify/mobifyjs/www/docs/understanding-konf.md

 # Understanding The Konf

-The konf file is JavaScript code that makes selections from the source DOM, chooses a template to render and renders that template with those selections as the context.
+The konf is a JavaScript file  is JavaScript code that makes selections from the source DOM, chooses a template to render and renders that template with those selections as the context.
 [Learn more about templates]({{ site.baseurl }}/docs/template-reference/)

-A konf file is required in every Mobify project and lives at _src/mobify.konf_.
+A konf file is required in every Mobify.js project and lives at _src/mobify.konf_.

-Here is a very minimal _mobify.konf_:
+Here is a minimal _mobify.konf_:

     {>"/base/lib/base_konf.konf"/}
     {<data} {